||Reddish brown, gray-blue when engorged

 ||Found throughout the U.S.

-tick to bite humans, it will do so in the absence of a canine host.
+bite humans, it will do so in the absence of a canine host.

 Brown dog ticks prefer dogs as hosts.
 They typically attach to